afirstenberg/multivocal/README.md

 #### What version of Dialogflow does multivocal work with?

-Right now, multivocal primarily targets Dialogflow version 1.
+Right now, multivocal primarily targets Dialogflow version 2.

-There is support for version 2 (it reports the version in the environment setting `Platform.DialogflowVersion` and there is a JSON formatter that creates output for it), but this isn't the primary development target, so it may not have been as fully tested.
+There is support for version 1 (it reports the version in the environment setting `Platform.DialogflowVersion` and there is a JSON formatter that creates output for it), but this is no longer the primary development target, so it may not be fully tested.
+Besides, this version has been deprecated (and possibly shut off) by Google.

-#### Does multivocal work with the Action SDK?
+#### Does multivocal work with the Actions SDK or the Actions Builder?

-Not yet, but we would like to get support by version 1.0
+Yes, the Actions SDK/Builder version 3 is supported starting with Multivocal 0.15.

+The prior versions of the Actions SDK are not supported.
+Version 2 of Actions on Google is supported only with Dialogflow.

 ### Use, Licensing, and Contributions